Why Do I Feel Like the Outsider in My Family?

 like they do not quite fit in

 Sometimes there is no obvious reason.
-They may come from a loving family and still carry a persistent feeling of being on the outside looking in.
+Even people from loving families may carry a persistent feeling of being on the outside looking in.
 Others experience more direct forms of exclusion through criticism, rejection, favoritism, family conflict, or being treated differently from siblings.

 Over time, many begin asking themselves: